Review – Shake Your Body

 Before 9/11, for a lot of people, their “where were you when you heard?” moment occurred when the Challenger space shuttle exploded.

 As the Perfectionists, enemies of the Temporal Integrity Commission, work to assure that the Challenger does not explode, the Varg-i-yeh are coming to attack.
-Helen Walker and her father escape to the Mirror Universe, where Richard Daniels is not allowed to pursue them.
-And on Lafa II, Malcolm Reed and his wife, Lili O’Day Beckett Reed, see a mysterious light in the sky, which turns out to be the Walkers, in a stolen time ship, opening up a passageway to the Mirror Universe.
+Hence Helen Walker and her father escape to the Mirror Universe, where Richard Daniels is not allowed to pursue them.
+Also, on Lafa II, Malcolm Reed and his wife, Lili O’Day Beckett Reed, see a mysterious light in the sky, which turns out to be the Walkers, in a stolen time ship, opening up a passageway to the Mirror Universe.

 By the time the book is finished, three members of the Temporal Integrity Commission are dead, and the alien enemy is practically on their doorstep.

-- Miami Sound Machine’s Conga
+- First of all, Miami Sound Machine’s Conga

-- Simply Red’s Holding Back the Years
+- also, Simply Red’s Holding Back the Years

 - Robert Palmer’s Addicted to Love